efeelize/eng/kaiyan/dinner/fruit_smoothie.md

 # 7.green/kale smoothie [n.甘蓝奶昔]

+# 8.protein shakes [n.蛋白奶昔]
+> so a "shake" is a little bit like a smoothie.
+It's a drink, something you can drink.and there's different types of shakes.
+There's like milk shakes. in protein shakes, it's probably using protein powder.And that is something that can make people stronger or maybe look a little bit bigger.

 # V.supplements /ˈsʌpləmənts/ [补充剂]
 # 1.nutrients /ˈnutriənts/ 营养物质 & nutrition & nutritionist
 > 1)the nutrient is the thing, like the protein.More like the idea,So we could talk about my nutrition is good because I consume a good balance of nutrients.